avila/ClearCutCostumerClustering/README.md

 # ClearCutCostumerClustering
 CCCC: Clear Cut Costumer Clustering (with some Classification)

+## Summary
+The project is to provid a cluster label.

+Data Analyst Business:
+• Perform robust exploratory analysis, rich with business insights & data driven proposals to add value to the company and have strong communication skills to influence the decision making
+Data Advanced Analytics
+• Perform robust exploratory analysis, using advanced analytics tools and statistical methods to generate data products to optimize business results (predictive & clusterization models, for example)

+You will be able to see some of the steps we created in the issues section of the repo.
+These steps are still underdevelopment.
+When we start working on the dataset we will see what's still needed.

+Based on our intial discussions and data exploration we were able to think about two different approchaes to the issue.

+### - Approach A:

+Approach A is **a two chained models(a classifer then a clusterer)** in order to deal with new customer data.
+In this approach we started from the Goal trying to reverse engineer the task.
+We imagned how would the new data come in?

+New data would most probably come in without the features AcceptedCmp1 - AcceptedCmp5 which refer to which previous marketing Campaigns has each customer accepted.
+In this case **we will be missing imporant data that refers to an important customer habit**

+So in order to bypass this issue we thought about a **classifer** that first labels the customers to Interested in campaigns (Label 1) and not that interested in campaigns (Label 0).

+Label 1: Customers who accepted more than 3 out of 5 campaigns Label 0: Customers who accepted between 0 and 2 campaigns

+When we add the Label feature we will be able to treat it as a normal classifer and split the dataset, train, val, test.

+After we classify and make sure the Classifer is working fine we move to the second model which is the clusterer.

+In this step we take the Labeled 0 customers and cluster them into 3 clusters (maybe 5) ranking from

+Likely to accept
+Natural
+Likely to not accept

+In this case when we recive new data for a customer, we can pass it through the classifer first to see if they are 1 or 0.

+If 1 , Send the campaign to them if 0 , Select which cluster to assign to then apply the needed stratgy based on the cluster.

 ## Folder Structure
 ```sh
 ├── code             # python scripts or jupyter notebooks